txusballesteros/android-transformer/README.md

 ![Logo](assets/logo.png)

-Android Transformer It's Java library to manage your object transformations between your POJO objects.
+Android Transformer It's a Java library to manage your object transformations between your POJO objects.

 ## Version